TRACE = Textual Representation of Allocentric Context from Egocentric Video

 Reasoning Parser

-Final answers are generated by reasoning over both the video and the previously constructed trace.
+Final answers are generated by jointly reasoning over the original video and the previously constructed TRACE.

 Results